 - You can visit Niagara Falls at any time of the year.
 Can you visit Niagara Falls in winter?
 Yes.
 Can you visit Niagara Falls in March?
 Yes.
 Can you visit Niagara Falls now?
 Of course, come on down!

-- Travelzoo has amazing deals where you can enjoy a number of attractions at a great discount.
+- Travelzoo has amazing deals as well as Groupon where you can enjoy a number of attractions at a great discount

-- Don’t miss out on the amazing hiking that’s available in Niagara Falls, especially all the waterfalls you can chase in the Niagara Region.
+- Don’t miss out on the amazing hiking trails in Niagara Falls like the Niagara Glen Nature Reserve and get outside the city, especially to chase waterfalls in the Niagara Region

 - Never forget to ask to have the DMDF or TIFF to be removed from your bills as it is entirely voluntary and can be refused.